Top 3 Recommended Testosterone Boosters

 As with TestoFuel and Prime Male, this product offers a broad range of clinically proven ingredients with cited references available in the review.

-It should have included Boron and Ginseng too if it was to be more competitive.
+Okay, I believe it should have included Boron and Ginseng too if it was to be more competitive.

 - 2300mg D-Aspartic Acid